EricFan24/CS4156_TeamAkea/README.md

 | Alexandra Cheng   | yc3492        | AlexandraCheng  |
 | Eric Fan          | xf2218        | EricFan24       |
 | Kashish Chanana   | kc3419        | KashishChanana  |

-## Project description

-We propose to build a service called “Smart Bookmarks”.
-More often than not, we forget to properly designate bookmarks to folders or find it difficult to scavenge through our long list of bookmarks to find the one we’ve been looking for.
-We believe associating bookmarks with certain defining words can help to search & sort the bookmarks better.

 ## Language and Plaform